-And in 2012 and 2013, she helped organize the UNC Charlotte Workshop in Next-Generation Sequencing.
-In this role, she managed development of the conference Web site, supervised and trained teaching assistants, coordinated speaker schedules, helped organize catering, and then helped run the meeting.
+In 2012 and 2013, she helped organize the UNC Charlotte Workshop in Next-Generation Sequencing.
+In this role, she managed development of the conference Web site, supervised and trained teaching assistants, coordinated speaker schedules, organized logistics, and co-ran the meeting.

 She also found time to write articles on visualizing RNA-Seq data:

 - A protocol for visual analysis of alternative splicing in RNA-Seq data using integrated genome browser.
 PubMed